 1. Run Post Install Script - Allows you to manually run the post install script.
 Please note that the post install script would have automatically run after you installed the Inspire Planner App.
 There is no need to run the post install script again.

-2. Enable sharing of projects to external contacts - This feature is only available in Production environments (not available in Sandboxes).
-This feature will allow you to share your project externally with Contacts in your database.
+2. Enable sharing of projects to external contacts - This feature is only available in Production environments (not available in Sandboxes) and requires Streaming API to be enabled in Salesforce.
+This feature allows you to share projects externally with Contacts in your database.
 When enabled, Contacts assigned to a project task are sent an email with a link to the project and they are able to access the project from our external project portal (https://projects.inspireplanner.com).
 When enabling this feature, you will be prompted to grant access our external viewer to connect with your Salesforce org.
 Make sure you click on Allow.

 Learn more about this feature by visiting this article - Sharing Projects

 3. Enable Start Date for Salesforce tasks - Inspire Planner Project Tasks contain both a Start and a Finish Date.
 Salesforce Tasks, however, only have a due date.
 Since Inspire Planner Project Tasks map to Salesforce Tasks, this feature adds a Start Date to your Salesforce Tasks.
 You have the option of using the default Start Date field that is included with Inspire Planner, or map it to a different date field.

 4. Enable Contact task assignment notification - Enabling this feature will automatically send an email notification to your external Contacts when they are assigned a project task.
 This feature works in conjunction with the Send task notification option under Settings for each project.
 Notification emails will only be sent if both settings are set to Enabled.